How did the world run so low on cholera vaccine? As outbreaks grow, stockpile runs dry

 At the same time, scientists set to work crafting a quicker, cheaper way to make the vaccine.
 Typically, the vaccine is made by growing five different strains of cholera bacteria, then killing them and finally mixing them together into the vaccine.
 But, it turns out, all five strains are not necessary, says Russell.

 "There are two strains that are very critical.
-And so the simplified version we have seen in clinical trials to be just as efficacious as the five-strain version," she said, adding that she hopes this new formulation will start being made in the coming months.
+And so the simplified version we have seen in clinical trials produced a similar immune response to the five-strain version," she said, adding that she hopes this new formulation will start being made in the coming months.

 But those measures may not be enough to replenish the supply.